- What is the difference between the EPT and the GWPE?

-Waivers of the GWAR are granted only in exceptional cases and for compelling reasons such as severe learning disabilities.
-For information on waivers consult the GWPE Coordinator.
+There are no waivers.
+Substitutions for the GWAR are granted only in exceptional cases and for compelling reasons such as severe learning disabilities.
+For information consult the GWPE Coordinator.

 - Is there another option--a course or something?

 The option of fulfilling the GWAR via a course which automatically replaced the GWPE was eliminated at the end of spring quarter, 1985.
-Students with special challenges--not merely a lack of writing ability--who are unable to pass the GWPE may follow an appeal procedure to gain writing certification.
+Students with special challenges--not merely a lack of writing ability--who are unable to pass the GWPE should meet with the GWPE Coordinator.

 - When should I take the GWPE?

 It is best to take the examination as soon as you qualify by having completed sixty semester units and English 103, English 104, or an equivalent course.
 In other words, you should take the examination during your junior year if possible and certainly no later than two semesters before your expected date of graduation--that is, fall semester of your senior year if you plan to graduate in May.